Explain the structure and functioning of the Human eye. How are we able to see nearby as well as distant objects?

 Nerve fibres carry impulses from the retina to the visual cortex.

 Eye lens is made up of a fibrous, jelly-like material.
-It is transparent and has biconvex structure.
+It is transparent and has a biconvex structure.
 It forms an inverted real image of the object on

 Human eye has an eye lens to adjust its focal length.
 This is known as power of accommodation.

-We are able to see nearby and also the distant objects clearly due to this power of accommodation of the eye.
+We are able to see nearby and also distant objects clearly due to this power of accommodation of the eye.

 When the muscles are relaxed, the lens becomes thin and its focal length increases.